One of the best hikes in the world

 - water must be treated.
 There are long sections with no good sources.

 - June and July 2015 were atypically hot.
 Mosquitoes were a nuisance.
-Four of 11 hikers were stung by wasps over 3 days.
+Four of 11 hikers were stung by wasps over 3 days, as well.

 - May 2016 we wore net clothing.
 All day long.
-Black flies and no-see-ems were a pest, as well.
+Black flies and no-see-ems were a pest too.

 - mobile phone service is sporadic